MiteDyson/Personal-Portfolio-HTML/README.md

 # 📄 Personal Resume – Basic HTML Website

 This project is a **semantic, SEO-optimized resume website** built using only HTML.
-It's part of the [roadmap.sh Basic Website project](https://roadmap.sh/projects/basic-html-website) and serves as a foundation for showcasing your frontend developer profile.
+It's part of the [roadmap.sh- Basic Website project](https://roadmap.sh/projects/basic-html-website) and serves as a foundation for showcasing your frontend developer profile.
 The structure is ready for future CSS styling and responsive improvements.

 ## ✨ Features